vamat001/Elections-App/README.md

 # ASUCR Elections Application
-A web application for the ASUCR Elections
+A web application for the ASUCR Elections.

+Documentation is in master branch.

+Go to the dev branch to see the final product :)